 |

-I did not have confidence in my ability to bend Titanium successfully as planned so I decided to make simple flat panels for the front and rear
+I did not have confidence in my ability to bend Titanium successfully as planned so I decided to make simple flat panels for the front and rear armour.
+I did

-armour.
-I did some research on the forums on how to go about this and this proved useful.
-First thing to do was tracing the outline of the front panel onto the 0.1" Ti I
+some research on the forums on how to go about this and this proved useful.
+First thing to do was tracing the outline of the front panel onto the 0.1" Ti I had obtained from Ti Joe. |

 |